Log-Harnack inequality for reflected SPDEs driven by multiplicative noises and its applications: Proofs of Theorem and Theorem

 which is the desired result \eqref{eq-3.4-1-170515}. \\ {\bf Step 2:} Let us formulate the proof of \eqref{eq-3.5-1-170515} under the assumptions of this theorem.
 To do that, let $\phi\in C_0(\R)$ denote a symmetric and positive mollifier and set

 Let us now construct approximating sequences $b_n, f_n$ and $\sigma_n, n\in \N$ for $b, f$ and $\sigma$ as below.

 where $*$ denotes the convolution of two functions.
 From the properties of the mollifier, it is easy to know that $b_n, f_n$ and $\sigma_n$ are smooth, and as $n \to \infty$, $b_n, f_n$ and $\sigma_n$ converge to $b, f$ and $\sigma$ respectively.
-In addition, by Rademacher's Theorem, {\bf A1)} and {\bf A2)}, we have that
+In addition, by Rademacher's Theorem, see Theorem 6 in Section 5.8.3 \cite{Eva}, and then the assumptions {\bf A1)}-{\bf A2)}, we have that

 Moreover, by the assumptions of $f$, we know that

 Therefore, $b_n, f_n$ and $\sigma_n$ satisfy all of the assumptions used in {\bf Step 1}.
 Let $u^{\e, n}(t,x;h)$ denote the solution of SPDE$(b_n, f_n, \sigma_n)$ \eqref{spde-approx} and $\nabla_ku^{\e, n}(t,;h)$ denote its directional derivative along $k \in H$.
 By \eqref{eq-3.20-170515} and the estimate \eqref{eq-3.4-1-170515} established in {\bf Step 1}, we have that for all $\e>0, n\in \N$ and $h\in H$, the following holds.